MananPoojara/Go-Backend/typeSize/typesize.md

 ## Additional Resources

 For further details on this topic, additional resources are available for deeper exploration.
 While not mandatory, these resources can provide a more comprehensive understanding of number type selection in Go.

-Feel free to leverage this guide to make informed decisions when choosing number types in your Go projects.
-If you have any questions or need further clarification, don't hesitate to reach out.

 ## Author